SaadMajeed565/Chat-App/README.md

 # Chat-App
-This is a chat app build with vue tailwind CSS and pinina for state management, just frontend.
+This is a chat app build with vue tailwind CSS and pinia for state management, just frontend.